aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

   "Result": "Success"
 }
    ```

-4. Run the following command to obtain more detailed coverage information: `aptos move coverage`
-5. Optionally, narrow down your test runs and results to a specific package name with the `--filter` option, like so:
+4. Optionally, narrow down your test runs and results to a specific package name with the `--filter` option, like so:
    ```bash
    $ aptos move test --filter vector --coverage BUILDING MoveStdlib